 In terms of operating income, Peabody Energy is ranked at the bottom despite having the largest revenue stream among the 3 coal miners, indicating that it is the least profitable among all coal miners.

-While Alliance Resource Partners is the smallest coal miner based on revenue figures, it is having the highest operating income, notably at $176 million reported in 2Q 2021.
+Since Alliance Resource Partners is the smallest coal miner based on revenue figures, it is also having the lowest operating income, notably at $502 million as of 3Q 2022.

 TTM Net Profit

-Similar to the operating income, both Peabody and Arch Resources also have been incurring net losses despite having the largest revenue streams.
+Similar to the operating income, both Peabody and Arch Resources used to have losses despite having the highest revenue streams.

 In particular, Peabody’s net loss has been the worst among the 3 coal miners.